christiando/gaussian-toolbox/README.md

 # And much more

 Based upon these operations and extensions thereof, basic models (e.g. [linear regression](/docs/source/notebooks/linear_regression.ipynb)), but also more complex models (e.g. for [time-series](/docs/source/notebooks/timeseries.ipynb)) can be implemented.
-Furthermore, the `GT` is written completely with [JAX](https://github.com/google/jax/tree/main/docs) and [OBJAX](https://github.com/google/objax), and hence combining Gaussian manipulations with neural networks has never been easier.
+Furthermore, the `GT` is written completely with [JAX](https://github.com/google/jax/tree/main/docs), such that your code can run on GPU/TPU, can be just-in-time compiled, vectorized etc. Furthermore, it can be easily combined with other libraries like [optax](https://github.com/deepmind/optax) and [haiku](https://github.com/deepmind/dm-haiku).
+Combining Gaussian manipulations with neural networks has never been easier.

 Got interested?
-What can you do with it.
+What can you do with it?
 # Installation

+`GT` requires `python>=3.10`.
 Clone the repository into a directory and go into the folder.
 Just do the following

 ```bash